parse-community/parse-server-s3-adapter/README.md

 *OR*

-If you explicitly configured the `accessKey` and `secretKey` in your adapter configuration or your have set the , then you'll need to...
+If you explicitly configured the `accessKey` and `secretKey` in your adapter configuration, then you'll need to...

 For non AWS hosts: